1911 Auckland Rugby League season: Final

-Top scorers
+Top point scorers and try scorers

 The Ponsonby v Eden match in Round 2 had 23 unattributed points for Ponsonby (5 tries and 4 goals) and 5 for Eden (1 try and 1 goal), while the Round 4 match between Newton and Eden saw a try to Newton unattributed.
 As such the following lists are likely to omit tries and points for players from those sides.
+Albert Asher played the full season for City while his brother Ernie Asher traveled to Australia to play for New Zealand.
+Albert, while in the later stages of his career still played consistently well for City and kicked 6 goals from 8 attempts in the final against Ponsonby.
+Charles Dillimore scored 10 tries for Ponsonby in their wing.